Image of the JLV logo with Venture Israel Fellowship written underneath

 • Interested in developing and being an active participant in a network of colleagues grappling with similar issues as they relate to Israel

-• Open to engaging in learning and respectful dialogue with others who represent a myriad of views related to Israel
+• Open to engaging in learning and in respectful dialogue with others who represent a myriad of views related to Israel

-• Willing to be vulnerable, take risks, offer and receive critique and constructive criticism
+• Willing to be vulnerable, take risks, offer, and receive critique and constructive criticism

 • Willing to be challenged in regards to their understanding of and beliefs about Israel, education, and Israel education